mhcoffin/fugalist-docs/content/docs/tool/overview-tab/fields.md

 ## Demos

 You can upload audio demos of your expression map in action.
 Useful for people looking for an expression map.
-You can also upload a PDF score for your demo.
+You can also upload a PDF of the score you used to create your demo.
 {{< hint danger >}}
-Bug: currently the Dorico score isn't visible to users looking for shared expression maps.
+Bug: currently the PDF score isn't visible to users looking for shared expression maps.
 {{< /hint >}}